jafarlihi/sysm/README.md

 # sysm

 sysm (**sys**tem **m**usic) lets you configure specific sounds to be played on any arbitrary internal system event or an external event.
-This can give you visibility into your system while you are working (such as CPU/RAM/disk/network usage) without taking up space in your screen or notifications about external events such as something changing in some arbitrary website.
+This can give you visibility into your system while you are working (such as CPU/RAM/disk/network usage, audit events, etc.) without taking up space in your screen or notifications about external events such as something changing in some arbitrary website.

 ## Concepts